PJM Glossary

 Dispatch Rate

-The control signal, expressed in dollars per megawatt hour, calculated and transmitted continuously and dynamically to direct the output level of all generation resources dispatched by PJM in accordance with the Offer Data.
+The control signal, expressed in dollars per megawatt hour, calculated and transmitted continuously and dynamically to direct the output level of all generation resources dispatched by PJM in accordance with the offer data.

 Dispatchable Generation